Why Do Americans Love Their Postal Service?

-A nice young postal worker (yes, they do exist), at a small local post office was sorting through some envelopes and came across one that was addressed:
+A young postal employee working at a small rural post office in the Midwest was sorting through some envelopes and came across one that was addressed:

-Upon opening the undeliverable envelope, the postal worker found a letter from a little old lady who said she had never asked God for anything in her life, but she was desperately in need of $100 to buy Christmas presents for her grandchildren.
+Upon opening the undeliverable envelope, she found a letter from a little old lady who told God that she had never asked him for anything in her life, but she was desperately in need of $100 to buy Christmas presents for her grandchildren.
 She wondered if God could send her the money.

-Well, the young postal worker was deeply touched by the letter and took up a collection among her co-workers and managed to collect $90.
-She mailed it to the return address on the envelope and felt joyful for being able to help.
+Well, the young postal worker was so deeply touched by the letter that she took up a collection among her coworkers to try to raise the $100.
+After managing to collect $90, she mailed it to the return address on the envelope, feeling pleased for being able to help.